 - To write up study results and/or review articles for publication, and to disseminate findings through poster and podium presentations.
 A minimum of four submissions for publication is expected each year of the fellowship.

-- Bi-monthly meetings with orthopaedic mentor
+- Bi-monthly meetings with orthopedic mentor

-- Participation in the orthopaedic journal club
+- Participation in the orthopedic journal club

-- Attendance at weekly orthopaedic rounds
+- Attendance at weekly orthopedic rounds

 - Attendance at morning fracture conferences